 WRGP is a tuition-reciprocity arrangement similar to the Western Undergraduate Exchange (WUE).
 Students can enroll directly in the program through WRGP; they are not dependent upon the approval of their home state to participate because the student’s home state does not provide funding for each individual student.
 WRGP represents a tremendous opportunity for Western states to share distinctive programs (and the faculty who teach them) and build their workforce in a variety of disciplines, particularly healthcare.

-In fall 2012, more than 1,000 students enrolled through WRGP and saved an estimated $15.2 million dollars in tuition, and each student saved an estimated average of $15,000.
+In fall 2013, more than 1,100 students enrolled through WRGP and saved an estimated $15.9 million dollars in tuition, and each student saved an average of $14,000.

 For Graduate Students